Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC

 However, uncertainty in forecasts can significantly reduce performance and should be taken into account when formulating MPCs.
 Classical open-loop min-max formulation based robust MPC can be used to factor in uncertainty but it leads to over-conservative solutions which may not be economical from an operational perspective~\cite{Stanford}.
 Other variations of robust MPC such as closed-loop min-max formulation (commonly known as ``Feedback MPC") suffer from prohibitive complexity~\cite{Stanford}.
-Tube-based MPC requires specification of a bounded uncertainty set a-priori~\cite{IEEE_1} (a problem in common with robust MPC), which may be difficult to define for a complex real-life system such as a VRE integrated MG operation, which involves a variety of forecasts.
+Tube-based MPC requires specification of a bounded uncertainty set a-priori~\cite{IEEE_1} (a problem in common with robust MPC), which may be difficult to specify non-conservatively for a complex practical system such as a VRES integrated MG, which involves a variety of forecasts.
 An over-conservative uncertainty set negatively impacts economical system performance.

 Stochastic MPC (SMPC) methods based on chance constraints strike a trade off between economic operation and full constraint satisfaction~\cite{IEEE_1}.
 Chance constraints allow for the MPC to operate in a more economical way by respecting a maximum probability of constraint violation.
-The superior economic performance, lower complexity, and weaker assumption requirements of chance constrained SMPC is desirable for BESS operation in VRE intensive microgrids (MG), especially under uncertainty in VRE and load forecasts, and is thus the primary focus of this work.
+The superior economic performance, lower complexity, and weaker assumption requirements of chance constrained SMPC is desirable for BESS operation in VRES intensive microgrids (MG), especially under uncertainty in VRES and load forecasts, and is thus the primary focus of this work.